 - Recognizing How to Connect to Services When Needed

 Professional Development Videos: Strategies for Responding to Student Behavior

 DESE worked with 15 regional teachers of the year, semifinalists, and teachers of the year to create a series of 35 short professional development videos to address common student behavior challenges in the following six categories: exhibiting disrespect, lack of respect, showing pride, partnering with parents, feelings of apathy, and lack of motivation.

-Mental Health First Aid Training for School Staff and Students
+Youth Mental Health First Aid Training for School Staff

 DESE is using federal relief funds to partner with Mental Health First Aid Missouri — operated by the Missouri Department of Mental Health (DMH) and the Missouri Institute of Mental Health (MIMH) — to provide Mental Health First Aid trainings to schools across the state at no cost.
 These skills-based programs give adults the tools they need to identify, understand, and respond to signs of mental health and substance use challenges in both fellow adults (the standard Mental Health First Aid training), as well as in adolescents ages 12-18 (the Youth Mental Health First Aid — or YMHFA — training).

 MHFA trainings, both adult and youth, are now available.
 The trainings can be delivered onsite, virtually, or in a hybrid format.
 Trainings take approximately one day to complete.
 MIMH notes that the trainings are appropriate for a broad range of adults, including educators, school leaders, support staff, volunteers, and other school stakeholders.